RishabhDev42/fixtureRetriever/README.md

 ### Installation

-1. Open the `android-app` folder in Android Studio.
+1. Open the `app` folder in Android Studio.
 2. Update the backend API URL in the app's configuration if needed.
 3. Build and run the app on your device or emulator.